-What we will do next
+What we will do next.

 - Applying a Focused Deterrence Model in partnership with Northumbria Police and the Violence Reduction Unit to target young people who are disproportionately responsible for serious and violence related crime.
-This will involve working with partners to identify the wider determinants of the root causes which will support individuals to make lasting changes and reduce risk taking behaviours, problematic substance misuse and alcohol use and reduce exposure to further harm. - Commission a Health Related Behaviours Survey for young people in Sunderland in 2023, use the results of this survey to identify future initiatives and projects to reduce alcohol harm amongst children and young people. - Continue to work with Sunderland Safeguarding Childrens Partnership and Sunderland Safeguarding Adults Board to develop effective interventions to support children, young people and families affected by alcohol harms. - Ensure effective pathways between services supporting those experiencing alcohol related harms.
+This will involve working with partners to identify the wider determinants of the root causes which will support individuals to make lasting changes and reduce risk taking behaviours, problematic substance misuse and alcohol use and reduce exposure to further harm. - Commission a HRB Survey for young people in Sunderland in 2023, use the results of this survey to identify future initiatives and projects to reduce alcohol harm amongst children and young people. - Continue to work with Sunderland Safeguarding Partnership and develop effective children, young people and families affected by alcohol harms. - Ensure effective pathways between services supporting those experiencing alcohol related harms.